HirthickDiyanV/hirthickdiyanv_spider_task2/basic/README.md

   2) clone this folder inside the environment
   3) cd into this folder inside the environment
   4) run "pip install -r requirements.txt"
+  5) pip install python-whois
-  5) The basic_recon python file can be run now
+  6) The basic_recon python file can be run now

 Usage Guidelines:
   basic_recon.py [-h] [--subdo] [--dns] [--whois] [--headers] [--robotssitemap] [--geoip] [--all] domain